amalgamaria/secretariat/docs/additional-resources/workshops.rst

 **Frequency**: Fall (~September) and Spring (~February).

-**Location**: CHG, Greenwood, SC (remote option possible).
+**Location**: IHG, Greenwood, SC (remote option possible).

 **Pre-course**: Note that attendees must have a Secretariat account to attend the HPC Basics Workshop.
 This workshop does not give an introduction to Linux: Before attending, it is preferred that users know some command line basics and feel comfortable navigating around a virtual computing environment using commands (e.g. `those mentioned in this tutorial`_).

 The HPC Basics Workshop is divided into 3 parts, so participants must attend all 3 sessions!
 It is recommended that all Secretariat users attend this workshop.
-The goal of this workshop is for users to understand how to use Secretariat, the CHG HPC, effectively.
+The goal of this workshop is for users to understand how to use Secretariat, the IHG HPC, effectively.
 Topics will include many of the items discussed in the `Secretariat Documentation`_ as well as some others, described below.

 **Topics**: